 Sometimes, these transformations are out of your control.
 That’s why we do our best to make your rate as customized for your life as possible.
 There’s no one single factor to explain a change in everyone’s rate.
 The reasons are in flux—just like the world around us.
 But it’s our responsibility to monitor rate and market fluctuations and adjust our policies around your life.

 At Elephant, we make sure we’re being as honest as possible with our pricing.
 Because our actuaries constantly monitor algorithms, we’re able to make changes as issues roll in.
 We identify situations where we’ve overpriced policies—and make modifications to provide you with fair rates.

-If your insurance rate has recently changed and you’re shopping for a new provider, get a quote with us to see what Elephant has to offer.
+If your insurance rate has recently changed and you’re shopping for a new provider, get a quote with us to see what Elephant has to offer and learn how you can save money on your car insurance.
 Not ready for a full quote?
 No problem!
 Check out our Coverage Wizard to see what coverage recommendations we think will be most useful for you.